MrTechGadget/aw-bulkdevices-script/README.md

 They have been tested on Windows and Mac, but should also run on Linux.

 Setup:
-* These scripts take a JSON config file, which houses the API Host, API key and Organization Group ID for your AirWatch environment.
-A sample file has been included, just remove the name sample and add your fields, with NO quotations.
-Name this file `AirWatchConfig.json`
+* These scripts take a JSON config file, `AirWatchConfig.json`, which houses the API Host, API key and Organization Group ID for your AirWatch environment.
+The format is shown below but if the file is not present, the script will prompt for the values and write the file for you.
 ```
 {
     "groupid" : 1234,